madetech/learn/technology/README.md

     <div class="card-body card-border">
       <h3 class="card-title mt-0">Videos</h3>
       <p class="card-text">
-        Watch our in-depth video guides to get to grips with disciplines such as clean architecture and test-driven development.
+        Watch our video guides to get to grips with disciplines such as clean architecture and test-driven development.
       </p>
       <a href="/videos" class="btn btn-success">Learn more</a>
     </div>